sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Start to measure.
 Browsertime/sitespeed.io will pick up the next URL and measure that.
 You need to call the stop() function yourself.
 The page will also get the alias that will be used when you send the metrics to Graphite/InfluxDB.
 Use it when you have complex URLs.

 #### measure.stop()
 Stop measuring.
 This will collect technical metrics from the browser, stop the video recording, collect CPU data etc.

 ### Click
 The click command will click on links.

 All click commands have two different versions: One that will return a promise when the link has been clicked and one that will return a promise that will be fullfilled when the link has been clicked and the browser navigated to the new URL and the pageCompleteCheck says ok.

-If it do not find the link, it will throw an error, so make sure to catch if you want an alternative flow.
+If it does not find the link, it will throw an error, so make sure to catch it if you want an alternative flow.
 {: .note .note-warning}

 #### click.byName(name)